 Fundraising Express Sales Option

-If you have used and love the Rada Cutlery Vegetable Peeler there is a way you can sell it and raise money for a club or organization you are involved with.
 The Express Sales Option allows you to sell the number one selling Regular Paring Knife or the very popular Vegetable Peeler.
 These items are available in a case of 24.
 They are enclosed in clear tubes so the customers can see what they are buying.

 Many people love this sales option because there is no hassle with delivery–the customer takes the product with them.
 This is the perfect fundraising option to take to events and other functions because of the cardboard carrying case the products come in.